Black Nova Scotians: American Revolution

 The British had promised enslaved people of rebels freedom if they joined their forces (See Dunmore's Proclamation and Philipsburg Proclamation).
 Approximately three thousand Black Loyalists were evacuated by ship to Nova Scotia between April and November 1783, traveling on Navy vessels or British chartered private transports.
 This group was made up largely of tradespeople and labourers.
 Many of these African Americans had roots in the American states of Virginia, South Carolina, Georgia and Maryland.
 Some came from Massachusetts, New Jersey and New York as well.
 Many of these African-American settlers were recorded in the Book of Negroes.

 In 1785 in Halifax, educational opportunities began to develop with the establishment of Society for the Propagation of the Gospel in Foreign Parts (Bray Schools).
 In Halifax, for example, the first teacher was a "capable and serious Negroe woman".
 Initially, the school was in the Orphan House and had 36 Black children, six of whom were enslaved.
 She was followed by Reverend William Furmage (d.
 1793), Huntingdonian Missionary who was buried in the Old Burying Ground (Halifax, Nova Scotia).
 After a year he was followed by Isaac Limerick.
 Limerick moved the school and went into debt to maintain it.
-The next teacher was a white woman, Mrs. Deborah Clarke (1793-1809), followed by Mary Fitzgerald.
-The school was dissolved in 1814 (when the Royal Acadian School was established for Blacks and whites).
+The next teacher was a white woman, Mrs. Deborah Clarke (1793–1809), followed by Mary Fitzgerald.
+The school was dissolved in 1814 (when the Royal Acadian School was established for Black and white people).
 The next teacher was Daniel Gallagher, who held the position of schoolmaster for a long period.
 The school was in the Black community on Albemarle Street, where it served the people for decades under the son of Rev. Charles Inglis.

 Black Pioneers

 Many of the black Loyalists performed military service in the British Army, particularly as part of the only black regiment of the war, the Black Pioneers, while others served non-military roles.
 The soldiers of the Black Pioneers settled in Digby and were given small compensation in comparison to the white Loyalist soldiers.
-Many of the blacks settled under the leadership of Stephen Blucke, a prominent black leader of the Black Pioneers.
+Many of the Black settled under the leadership of Stephen Blucke, a prominent black leader of the Black Pioneers.
 Historian Barry Moody has referred to Blucke as "the true founder of the Afro-Nova Scotian community."